 Drawing is the key element in anything I’ve done since leaving college.
 The creative process is all about the changes that happen between the scene that’s in front of you and the work that will result.
 It always surprises me.
 Drawing is an aide memoir.
 It provokes what happens next.
 I’m quite figurative in general, but my work can jump from symbolic and quite abstract to highly figurative.

 In relief printmaking, and by that I mean wood engraving, wood-cut, lino-cut… the majority of the time you aren’t dealing so much with the art side as you are with the process.
 I can start with a loose idea, or quite a lot of detail, but there are still stages to work through.
 If you have just one block and one colour things can be easier, but when you are dealing with many colours you have to have a plan.

-Port Isaac, Eric Gaskell ARBSA
+Gas St Basin, Birmingham, Eric Gaskell ARBSA

 How do you use colour in printmaking?

 There are two different routes you can take: